poojaapatilkk12/M1_MARCH_2022/1_Requirements/README.md

 ## When:

--   When Banks are crowded and staff to customer interactions are at an height, this system allows user to perform simple transactions on this system.
+-   When student are crowded and staff to customer interactions are at an height, this system allows user to perform simple transactions on this system.

 ## How: